PD Dr. med. habil. Bastian Marquaß, specialist for orthopaedics, trauma surgery and sports medicine

 The anterior cruciate ligaments (ACL) at the front and back of the knee, are the central pillars of the joint and as such, the essential stabilisers.
 They connect the front top of the tibia (lower leg bone), to the rear bottom of the femur (thigh bone).
 A rupture of one of the ligaments causes instability, which if not treated, leads to considerable attritional damage to the cartilage in the knee joint (arthrosis).
 Clinical and experimental examinations have proven that a damaged frontal cruciate knee ligament will not heal by itself.

-If a partial knee replacement is no longer possible (the damage to the joint surface is too great), the knee joint surface is replaced completely with "artificial knee joint".
+If a partial knee replacement is no longer possible (the damage to the joint surface is too great), the knee joint surface is replaced completely with an "artificial knee joint".
 This means that the worn ends of the bones are replaced with metal and plastic parts.

 With a total knee replacement, the choice of method used to connect the upper and lower leg components, is most important.
 There are two prosthesis options for this, "fixed bearing" and "mobile bearing".
 The mobile bearing prosthesis uses a moving "meniscus" disc, more closely resembling the natural structure of the knee.